-174. Is there an out-of-ink alarm?
+154. Is there an out-of-ink alarm?
 Is there a warning before actually being out of ink?

-There is an audible alarm and a message on the monitor.
+There is a buzzer that sounds and the yellow light on the beacon pole of lights flashes.

 INK: Supply System, Tubing, Filters, etc